 Since this is a chopped salad, the only prep for this recipe is to chop most of the ingredients up.
 Try and cut everything up so it is uniform in shape.
 You want each piece to be smaller than bite-sized.
 Think of being able to use a fork to grab several ingredients at once and to fit easily into your mouth.

-You can begin with slicing the wash romaine lettuce leaves in long strips.
+You can begin by slicing the wash romaine lettuce leaves into long strips.
 Then chop those strips into small pieces.
 Place the chopped romaine into a medium-sized salad bowl or platter.
+If you have extras, use these tips to keep chopped or shredded lettuce fresh for days.

 Once all the romaine is chopped, begin cutting the other ingredients.
 The tomatoes, cucumber, and marinated artichoke hearts need a rough chop.
 See below for the size you should be aiming for.